Microsoft Project Add-In Utility

 10. Help

-The Help button launches the local documentation in your web browser.
+The Help button launches the local documentation in the default web browser.

 11. About